 Provide those user credentials you recorded from your live server in step 1 to DesktopServer so that we can create an export that will work on your live server.

-First, start DesktopServer and select the last option to “Export or import a website”, followed by the “Export a website archive” option.
-Clicking the “Next” button will take you to the export options screen.
+First, start DesktopServer and select the last option to “Export, import or share a website”, followed by the option “Export or deploy a WordPress website”.

 Click the “Next” button and DesktopServer will start exporting your website, replacing .dev with your chosen top level domain in the database and php files.
 You will see a link to the folder containing your file archive.
 The archive will contain your complete WordPress website which includes the WordPress core files, themes, plugins, and a complete export of your database as a text file called database.sql.